EssamWisam/cmp-docs/README.md

 #### Known Issues

-- List do not render natually
+- Lists do not render natually
 - HTML and Latex are not yet supported

 <h1 align="center"> Thank you 💗 </h1>